 These classifications are based on a measure of carcinogen levels found within the mixture.
 According to cancer.org, a Carcinogen is an agent that facilitates the growth of cancer.
 Cancer is defined as an uncontrolled division of cells caused by a mutation within the DNA of the cell.

 Carcinogens facilitate the mutation of the cells by either causing the mutation of the cell or increasing the rate at which cells multiply, increasing the permutations that may cause a change in DNA makeup.
+Motor oil and hydraulic fluids belong to a large class of compounds called hydrocarbons.
+Hydrocarbons are organic compounds consisting entirely of hydrogen and carbon.

 Most petroleum-based lubricants are created with polyalphaolefins (PAOs).
 “The term synthetic” came about in the 60’s when PAOs were first introduced.
 Synthetic oils are considered harmless and contain no carcinogens.